Oversight and management of GHG emissions

 Galp monitors its emissions and decarbonisation progress through several Key Performance Indicators (KPIs) and Objectives and Key Results (OKRs).
 These metrics include those aligned with the Sustainability Roadmap as well as project and business-specific measures.

-Galp’s strategic direction remains clear.
-The integration of low-carbon energy solutions will be fundamental to addressing energy-transition related challenges and opportunities.
-It will also enable the continued decarbonisation of the Company's portfolio and energy supply, responding to customer needs and upholding an alignment with society and EU targets.
+low-carbon energy solutions will be fundamental to addressing the challenges and opportunities of the energy transition.
+It will also enable the continued decarbonisation of the Company's portfolio and energy supply, respond to customer needs, and uphold alignment with society and EU targets.

 Galp recognises the need for standardised methodologies for GHG and target setting within the oil and gas sector.
-Such harmonisation would improve comparability of performance and emissions targets across the industry, particularly those addressing indirect value chain emissions (Scope 3).
-The Company actively monitors developments around emerging voluntary reporting frameworks, target-setting standards, and relevant regulations.
+Such harmonisation would improve the comparability of performance and emissions targets across the industry, particularly those addressing

 GHG Emissions